raquo/Laminar/website/docs/documentation.md

 This is the kind of situation that virtual DOM was designed to avoid.
 While this pattern is perfectly fine for small lists that don't update often (and assuming you don't care about losing DOM element state such as text in an input box), with larger lists and frequent updates there is a lot of needless work being done.

 So does this mean that virtual DOM is more efficient than Laminar when rendering large lists of dynamic children?
 Yes, if you render children **as described above**.
 This might be a surprising admission, but this default is necessary to uphold Laminar's core value: simplicity.
 There is no magic in Laminar.
-Laminar does what we tell it to do, and in this case we very explicitly tell it to create a list of elements every time the stream emits a new list of users, and then replace the old elements with brand new ones.
+Laminar does what we tell it to do, and in this case we very explicitly tell it to create a list of elements every time the stream emits a new list of users, and then replace the old elements with brand-new ones.

 So let's write smarter code.
 It's actually very easy.